Veridise/veridise-docs/zkvanguard/detectors/unconstrained-signals.md

 ## Limitations

-While attackers may be able to exploit unconstrained input signals, some proof systems introduce a "magic constraint" to automatically constrain otherwise unconstrained inputs (see [this discussion on Groth16 malleability][groth16-malleability] for a more in-depth discussion).
+While attackers may be able to exploit unconstrained input signals, some proof systems automatically introduce a "magic constraint" that constrains otherwise unconstrained inputs (see [this discussion on Groth16 malleability][groth16-malleability]).
-These magic constraints prevent attackers from manipulating public, not-explicitly-constrained inputs to create new valid proofs.
+These implicit constraints prevent attackers from manipulating unconstrained public inputs to forge new proofs.
-So, the potential severity of an unconstrained input signal is lower than other findings found by ZK Vanguard, as they may often be false positives due to these magic constraints.
+As a result, unconstrained input findings may have lower severity than other ZK Vanguard findings, and can sometimes be false positives due to these system-level constraints.

-## Assessing Severity
+## How to Assess Severity

-The severity of the finding depends in part on the visibility of the unconstrained signal.
+Findings from the UCS detector can range from benign to critical, depending on which type of signal is unconstrained and how it affects the circuit.

-- Input signals may be left unconstrained intentionally in cases where (1) magic constraints are known to be generated and (2) a specific constraint about a value is not required, but the value should be tied to the proof (e.g., a proof must use a nonce that is checked for uniqueness in a smart contract).
+- **Input signals** may sometimes be intentionally left unconstrained, for example when magic constraints are expected to be generated or when a value only needs to be tied to the proof (e.g., a nonce checked for uniqueness by a smart contract).
-However, it is still good to be aware of potential vulnerabilities that may arise when building circuits for proof systems that may or may not introduce such constraints automatically (which can be difficult to assertain).
-Furthermore, unconstrained inputs may be indicating of other semantic bugs, such as forgetting to include an input as part of a hash computation.
+  However, developers should still be cautious: different proof systems may or may not add such constraints automatically, and unconstrained inputs may also indicate semantic bugs, such as forgetting to include a value in a hash computation.
-- Unconstrained outputs, as discussed in [the Underconstrained Output Detector](./underconstrained-outputs.md), are often indicative of severe issues where key computations and constraints have been accidentally omitted.
+- **Output signals** that are unconstrained (see [Underconstrained Outputs](./underconstrained-outputs.md)) are usually severe, since they often mean key computations or constraints have been accidentally omitted.
+These findings are highly likely to be critical.
-These findings are therefore highly likely to be critical issues.
+- **Internal signals** that are unconstrained may cause nondeterministic proofs, where multiple valid proofs can be generated for the same inputs and outputs.
-- Internal signals that are unconstrained may lead to nondeterministic proofs (where multiple different proofs for the same set of inputs and outputs may be generated), which may lead to severe protocol issues (e.g., double spending, multiple nullifiers for the same commitment).
+  This can lead to severe protocol issues such as double spending or multiple nullifiers for the same commitment.

 [groth16-malleability]: https://geometry.xyz/notebook/groth16-malleability